vsicle/Multiplayer-Snake-Game/README.md

 11/26/2023 - Added ServerController and ServerModel projects to SnakeGame solution.
 Began implementation to read XML server settings.

 11/28/2023 - Arranged XML tags in alphabetical order in XML server settings to read in correctly.
+Our XML settings, titled "WorldSettings", is in our
+ServerController\bin\Debug\net7.0 directory.

 11/29/2023 - Revised solution structure so Server has its own ServerWorld class in the Model project instead of its own ServerModel project.
 Added a client connected callback to ServerController so a client receives the state of the world & a